hclsampleapps/kandy-cpaas2-sample-reactnative-android/README.md

 # kandy-cpaas2-sample-reactnative-android
-ReactNative based sample app of CPaaS2 modules (SMS, Chat, Presence, Address book)
+ReactNative based app of CPaaS modules is used to create communication channel between two users via SMS, Chat, Presence and Address book.

-### Install as Android App
-You can download the .apk file from [releases](https://github.com/hclsampleapps/kandy-cpaas2-sample-reactnative-android/releases) section.
-If you are a developer, then you can generate the apk from source code.
+## Introduction
+This app is used to establish a communication channel between 2 or more users via available Kandy SDK for *SMS*, *Chat* along with other features like *Presence* & *Directory*.

 ### Available Features
 - [x] SMS